Hamas reeling but defiant as Israel pounds Gaza

 Expecting days or more of fighting, Israel warned Hamas all its men were in its sights and weathered censure from influential Arab powers Egypt and Qatar.
 The United States condemned Hamas, shunned by the West as an obstacle to peace.

-“Today we relayed a clear message to the Hamas organisation and other terrorist organisations,” Israeli Prime Minister Benjamin Netanyahu, a rightist whom opinion polls favour for reelection in a Jan.
-22 ballot, said in televised statement.
+“Today we relayed a clear message to the Hamas organization and other terrorist organizations,” Israeli Prime Minister Benjamin Netanyahu, a rightist whom opinion polls favor for reelection in a January 22 ballot, said in televised statement.

 He said the Gaza operation, dubbed “Pillar of Defence” in English and “Pillar of Cloud” in Hebrew after the Israelites’ divine sign of deliverance in Exodus, could be stepped up.
 The military said it had prepared options for a Gaza ground sweep.